-- CMR's fee for the services during the Construction Phase shall be inclusive of all CMR's profit, overhead, administrative costs and all price risk assumed in guaranteeing the GMP in pursuit of performing the Construction Phase Services for the Project as specified in Exhibit A to the Agreement applicable to the Construction Phase and in the final approved Construction Documents. - A. The above amounts are to be stated in figures only and are the total amounts proposed for the entire Contract Work.
-Any alteration, erasure, or change must be clearly indicated and initialed by Firm. - B. In the event of any error in this Fee Proposal, the individual fee percentages will prevail. - C. Firm agrees that the above fees will be held until award of the Construction Phase. - D. A Project Contingency as a percentage of construction cost will be provided as indicated in the Contract Documents, but is not to be included in the Fee Proposal. - E. The Judicial Council estimated construction schedule is as indicated in Exhibit A to the Agreement.
-The liquidated damages for failure to complete construction, including occupancy of the entire Project within the Contract Time, is as indicated in Exhibit A to the Agreement. - F. This Fee Proposal is subject to the provisions of the RFQ/P and its Attachments, the Agreement and its Exhibits, and the appendices to these documents. - G. It is anticipated that the successful Firm will be authorized to begin services within one (1) to two (2) weeks after award of the Contract. - H. This Fee Proposal Form must be completely filled out and in a sealed envelope, and delivered to the location listed in RFQ/P, or it will be disregarded. - I. No bid bond or other security is required for this Project.
-However, when awarded the Construction Phase portion of the Project, a 100% performance bond and a 100% payment bond will be required, the cost of which is to be included in the CMR's General Conditions in its performance of the Work.

-.
-ACKNOWLEDGE EACH ADDENDUM RECEIVED:
+- \\ CMR's fee for the services during the Construction Phase shall be inclusive of all CMR's profit, overhead, administrative costs and all price risk assumed in guaranteeing the GMP in pursuit of performing the Construction Phase Services for the Project as specified in Exhibit A to the Agreement applicable to the Construction Phase and in the final approved Construction Documents. - A. The above amounts are to be stated in figures only and are the total amounts proposed for the entire Contract Work.
+Any alteration, erasure, or change must be clearly indicated and initialed by Firm. - B. In the event of any error in this Fee Proposal, the individual fee percentages will prevail. - C. Firm agrees that the above fees will be held until award of the Construction Phase. - D. Once the Construction Phase award and GMP are established, all Change Orders shall be processed based upon the pentages set forth in the Change orders provisions in the General Coditgions including the Summary of Mark-Up Amounts and Credits and not the individual fee percentages used in the Fee Proposal Form. - E. A Project Contingency as a percentage of construction cost will be provided as indicated in the Contract Documents, but is not to be included in the Fee Proposal. - F. The Judicial Council estimated construction schedule is as indicated in Exhibit A to the Agreement.
+The liquidated damages for failure to complete construction, including occupancy of the entire Project within the Contract Time, is as indicated in Exhibit A to the Agreement. - G. This Fee Proposal is subject to the provisions of the RFQ/P and its Attachments, the Agreement and its Exhibits, and the appendices to these documents. - H. It is anticipated that the successful Firm will be authorized to begin services within one (1) to two (2) weeks after award of the Contract. - I. This Fee Proposal Form must be completely filled out and in a sealed envelope, and delivered to the location listed in RFQ/P, or it will be disregarded. - J. No bid bond or other security is required for this Project.
+However, when awarded the Construction Phase portion of the Project, a 100% performance bond and a 100% payment bond will be required, the cost of which is to be included in the CMR's General Conditions in its performance of the Work. - K. ACKNOWLEDGE EACH ADDENDUM RECEIVED:

 Dated this day of 20

 Name of Firm:

 Signed by:

 Title of Person Signing: